 Businesses with a commercial license and taxable income will be subject to corporation tax when they operate as sole proprietorships or sole corporations.
 To implement the new levies in the country, the new tax regime allows for a generous compliance period.

 With a financial year starting on June 1, 2023, and ending on May 31, 2024, businesses will have until February 28, 2025, to file their tax returns and make payments.

 In 2016, the Federal Tax Authority (FTA) was established by Federal Decree-Law No. (13) of 2016 in order to promote economic diversity and enhance non-oil revenue in the UAE.
 As per international best practices and standards, the Authority is responsible for administering and collecting federal taxes.
-It is the FTA's goal to coordinate efforts with relevant entities so that a comprehensive, fair, and technologically advanced tax system can be established.
-The purpose of this project is to position the UAE as a world leader in the implementation of a fully digital tax system which prioritizes voluntary compliance and ease of use for taxpayers.
+The FTA aims to coordinate efforts with relevant entities to establish a comprehensive, fair, and technologically advanced tax system.
+The purpose of this project is to position the UAE as a world leader in the implementation of a fully digital tax system that prioritizes voluntary compliance and ease of use for taxpayers.
 This includes a streamlined process for registration, submission of tax returns, and payment of taxes, which can all be accomplished through the Authority's website: www.tax.gov.ae.
 Through the entire tax process, the FTA ensures the highest levels of transparency and accuracy.

 Abrar Ahmad holds a Master’s as well as an MPhil in Finance and has an extensive experience of 10+ years in managing all aspects of Taxation, VAT Consulting and Accounting.
 He also carries with him a working knowledge of corporate tax and has helped drive value and growth to the businesses of numerous clients.